csningli/MultiAgent/README.md

 # MultiAgent
-A Python framework to simulate and test multiagent system for mobile objects.
+An open source framework for simulating the multiagent system with mobile objects.

 # Environment
 ## Download Multiagent